braadaaay/pdf-tools/README.md

 ### Adding to the SendTo Menu

-1. Extract the scripts to a permanant folder (that is one where they won't be moved etc.)
+1. Extract the scripts to a permanant folder (e.g., C:\Program Files\pdf-tools)

 2. Create Merge.bat with following contents: